 Cancer and Fertility

-Cancer treatments including chemotherapy, radiation, and surgery have the potential to negatively affect or even completely destroy a patient’s ability to have children later in life.
-Fertility preservation is an extremely important issue to consider after a diagnosis of cancer and before beginning treatment.
-With procedures currently performed at ICRM, we can quickly, easily, and with a high degree of care assist with preserving fertility when the devastating event of a cancer diagnosis happens.
+Cancer treatments, including chemotherapy, radiation, and surgery, have the potential to impact fertility.
+Addressing fertility preservation is crucial after a cancer diagnosis and before starting treatment.
+With procedures currently performed at ICRM, we can quickly, efficiently, and with a high degree of care assist with preserving fertility when the devastating event of a cancer diagnosis happens.

 Fertility Preservation for Men